pipinstallshan/freetranslate/README.md

 # Translate Free
-A free and open source library for translating strings in Python
+A free and open source library for translating strings in Python.